 Humanity has hit a point of unprecedented change.

 As I was reading, I thought about the impact these new technologies will have on the association model, particularly concerning access to information.
-People pay an annual fee because you are providing them value, but now more and more of what used to stand behind a paywall is becoming open sourced.
+People pay an annual fee because you provide value, but now more and more of what used to stand behind a paywall is becoming open sourced.

-This is great for humanity, but potentially a little threatening for associations.
+This is great for humanity, but potentially threatening for associations.
 But it’s not so bleak.
-This shift does not mean that we can no longer provide our members with something worth paying for, it just means that we may have to rethink the offer slightly.
+This shift does not mean that we can no longer provide our members with something worth paying for, it just means that we may have to rethink the offer.

-Here are two ideas of alternative value you could be bringing to your members that are inspired from Part I of the book:
+Here are two ideas of alternative value you could be bringing to your members, inspired by Part I of the book: